fvilarinho/akamai-lke-egress-gateway/README.md

 ## Akamai LKE Egress Gateway

 ### Introduction
-This project has the intention to demonstrate the how to deploy an LKE Egress Gateway (Proxy) in Akamai Cloud Computing.
+This project has the intention to demonstrate the how to deploy an LKE Egress Gateway (HTTP/HTTPs Proxy) in Akamai Cloud Computing.

 ### Requirements
 - [terraform 1.5.x](https://terraform.io)